 On the surface, there seem to be similarities between data fabric and data mesh.
 But the two are fundamentally different.

-To sum up, simply put, a data mesh helps distributed teams manage data as they want, with overlapping governance guidelines.
+Simply put, a data mesh helps distributed teams manage data as they want, with overlapping governance guidelines.
 A mesh also forces management to think of a new approach to data management architectures.

 5. Automated Machine Learning Will Take Over Tedious Tasks